Nekane Aramburu: Biography

 Nekane Aramburu, máster in Museología in the Universidad del País Vasco.
-She works as a projects director in contemporary art, art centers, and museums, to develop dynamic strategies and new models of education/mediation.
+She works as a projects' director in contemporary art, art centers, and museums, to develop dynamic strategies and new models of education/mediation.

 Her career includes: the direction of the Es Baluard Museum (2013-2019), direction of Espacio Ciudad.
 Centro de Arquitectura y Urbanismo (1999-2010) and director of Trasforma (1993-2003).
 Her work began in the Museum Network of the Provincial Council of Alava, among whose functions was the cataloguing and documentation of the initial collection of Artium, Basque Center-Museum of Contemporary Art (1989-2002), the museographic renovation of provincial museums or the activation of the Salado de Añana Valley.
-She has also collaborated intensively with institutions such as Agencia Española de Cooperación Internacional para el Desarrollo (AECID), the Cervantes Institute, the Kutxa Foundation in San Sebastián (2009-2011), the La Caixa Foundation of Barcelona (1991-1992) and the Klemm Foundation in Argentina(2019).
+She has also collaborated intensively with institutions such as Agencia Española de Cooperación Internacional para el Desarrollo (AECID), the Cervantes Institute, the Kutxa Foundation in San Sebastián (2009-2011), the La Caixa Foundation of Barcelona (1991-1992) and the Klemm Foundation in Argentina (2019).

-In 1993 she founded TRASFORMA, developing museum, ethnographic, historical, environmental and industrial architecture projects, in parallel to a program on emerging practices and new technologies.
-As director of Espacio Ciudad, a cultural entity of the City Council of Vitoria (Alava), she launched a pioneering program of exhibitions and publications on the relationship between the urban, architecture, contemporary thought and trans disciplinary practices.
+In 1993, she founded TRASFORMA, developing museum, ethnographic, historical, environmental and industrial architecture projects, in parallel to a program on emerging practices and new technologies.
+As director of Espacio Ciudad, a cultural entity of the City Council of Vitoria (Alava), she launched a pioneering program of exhibitions and publications on the relationship between the urban, architecture, contemporary thought and transdisciplinary practices.

 She has carried out extensive research in the academic field and from the independent and institutional essay as in the case of "Archivos colectivos: History and actual situation in the independent spaces and artist collectives in Spain 1980-2010" (with the support of the Spanish Ministry of Culture) and from her experience as promoter of the network of spaces and collectives Red Arte (1994-2000).
 She has carried out specific projects on independent management, creating the first national network of autonomous entities in 1994 -Red Arte- and working on these practices especially in Latin America and Southern Europe/Maghreb.
 Martin Manen interviewed her in order to present "Collective Archives".
 This interview is headed by this sentence: "The excessive politicization of culture and the lack of critical spirit cloud everything".
 Also through Mujeres Santas she develops an extensive study in Latin America on post colonialism applying new practices of analysis and mediation that delve into issues of gender and environmental and social responsibility or in the French Grand East with Matériaux Inmateriel on the mechanisms of environmental responsibility in the collections and management of the FRAC of Champagne-Ardenne/Reims, Lorraine/Metz and Alsace/Strasbourg.)